MinaProtocol/mina/rfcs/0010-txpool-dos-mitigation.md

 ### Constants

-* `bad_tx_blacklist_ratio`: There are two situations where honest nodes send us bad transactions.
+-   `bad_tx_blacklist_ratio`: There are two situations where honest nodes send us bad transactions.
 The first is when they are slightly behind us on the consensus state, which is going to happen all the time just because of network delay.
 The second is when they are substantially out of sync but haven't noticed yet.
 After they notice they're supposed to disable gossip until they're caught up.
 Dishonest nodes will send us invalid transactions in order to waste our resources.
 Let's set this to 50% bad transactions.
 An attacker then has to spend 2x as much resources to send a given amount of transactions.
-* `good_faith_tx_credits`: Let's say we assume good faith if the first two transactions we receive from a new peer are bad, but give up on them after that.
+-   `good_faith_tx_credits`: Let's say we assume good faith if the first two transactions we receive from a new peer are bad, but give up on them after that.
 That means this value should be 2.
-* `max_txpool_size`: This is interesting.
+-   `max_txpool_size`: This is interesting.
 If there were a fixed limit on the number of transactions per block I'd say set it to an hour's worth or something.
 But the limit is set by the parameters of the parallel scan, and supposedly that'll become dynamic in the future, so I'm not sure.
 So let's say 1000?

 ## Drawbacks
-[drawbacks]: #drawbacks

 This is vulnerable to the attack in the private document.

 ## Rationale and alternatives
-[rationale-and-alternatives]: #rationale-and-alternatives

-* Why is this design the best in the space of possible designs?
+-   Why is this design the best in the space of possible designs?

 There is virtue in simplicity, especially in a winner-take-all market like ours.
 This is simple and relatively easy to implement and not worse than what else exists.
 A fancier thing would delay launch further.

-* What other designs have been considered and what is the rationale for not choosing them?
+-   What other designs have been considered and what is the rationale for not choosing them?

-  * Allow pending txs that spend money not (yet) in the sender's account
+    -   Allow pending txs that spend money not (yet) in the sender's account

         Ethereum does this.
 It's abusable, an attacker can send transactions that will never be mined.
 The countermeasure is having a hard limit on pending transactions per account, which I don't like:
-  * Max pending tx per account
+    -   Max pending tx per account

         There are legitimate use cases for sending lots of transactions from one address rapidly, and I strongly prefer charging for things to banning things.
 For an example, imagine an exchange.
 To process withdrawals they may need to send 100s of transactions per minute from a single address.
 So long as that is priced efficiently they should be able to do so.
 Yes, they should probably be doing transaction batching in this scenario, but it's better that doing individual transactions is expensive than if it were impossible.
-  * Skip validation for speed
+    -   Skip validation for speed

         This is (partly) what we do now, and is vulnerable to all sorts of stuff.
-  * Block lookback window for validity.
+    -   Block lookback window for validity.

         Part of Brandon's original plan was to accept transactions that were valid at any point in the transition frontier, or within some fixed lookback from a current tip.
 This is abusable.
 Mallory can move funds around such that she can make transactions that were valid recently but aren't now, and consume resources for free.
 The attack requires her to move them around at least once every lookback window blocks, and lets her consume resources for lookback window blocks, so with a sufficiently small window it's probably impractical, but I'd rather avoid the headache.
 I don't see a use case for it.
 Since the account holder is the only one who can spend funds from their account, and since insufficient funds is (almost) the only reason payments can fail, they should never be sending transactions that used to be valid but aren't now.
-  * Have a minimum transaction fee
+    -   Have a minimum transaction fee

         In this design, an attacker can fill the txpool with bogus transactions with fees too low to ever be included in a block for "free".
 This is bad, and imposing a overall minimum fee that is at least as much as SNARKing a payment costs would prevent it, but figuring out what that minimum should be is complicated, and the attack is only good so long as the pool isn't full, so I think it's not worth it.
-* What is the impact of not doing this?
+-   What is the impact of not doing this?

     Various vulnerabilities.

 ## Prior art
-[prior-art]: #prior-art

 Ethereum allows transaction replacement, and multiple pending transactions from the same account, without requiring they be valid when run sequentially.
 If a